tumblr/TMTumblrSDK/README.md

 ### API client

 The first method is the API Client, a class that facilitates direct communication with Tumblr via the [Tumblr API](http://www.tumblr.com/docs/en/api/v2).
 The benefits of using the API Client include the ability to better control the user experience and keep users in your app.
 A typical use case for the API client is an application that allows a user to share a photo to multiple social networks at the same time.
 In this case, after allowing a user to select a photo, you might present them with a list of toggles representing the different networks that would receive the photo.
 Once they confirm, and assuming they selected Tumblr, you would use the API client to post the image to the user's Tumblr.
-Use of the API Client requires [authentication](#authentication) from the user which you may facilitate through the TMTumblrAuthenticator class.
+Use of the API Client requires [authentication](#authentication) from the user for certain routes which you may facilitate through the `TMTumblrAuthenticator` class.

 Please view the [API documentation](http://www.tumblr.com/docs/en/api/v2) for full usage instructions.